-Our liability for uncertain tax positions increased by \$7.1 million for the second quarter of 2010 primarily due to accruals for tax issues related to unitary vs. separate state filing positions.
+Our liability for uncertain tax positions increased by \$4.2 million for the nine months ended September 30, 2010.
+There was an increase of \$8.0 million primarily due to accruals for tax issues related to unitary vs. separate state filing positions which was offset by a release of \$3.8 million related to the effective settlement of certain of our state filing positions.

 Under the Tax Allocation Agreement between Scripps and SNI, SNI is responsible for its own pre-spin-off tax obligations.
 However due to regulations governing the U.S. federal consolidated tax return and certain combined state tax returns, we remain severally liable for SNI's pre-spin-off federal taxes as well as certain state taxes.
-The June 30, 2010, liability for uncertain tax positions includes approximately \$13 million of state taxes which, if paid by us, would be reimbursed by SNI.
+The September 30, 2010, liability for uncertain tax positions includes approximately \$10 million of state taxes which, if paid by us, would be reimbursed by SNI.